TrueWallet/docs/docs/welcome-to-truewallet.md

 The project provides a centralized API service, but its main goal is to simplify some staff and it is optional to use.

-TrueWallet is a non-custodial wallet.
+TrueWallet is a non-custodial solution.
 It doesn't store any private keys and provides solutions to eliminate private key storing for other projects or their users where it can.